KelpieRobotics/2023-topside-controls/.github/pull_request_template.md

 - [ ] 🧪 (For feature/bugfix): Has been integration tested

 ## 🔍 Reviewer
-- [ ] 👁️ Verified that code changes meet scope
+- [ ] 👁️ Verified that code changes meet the scope
-- [ ] 👓 Verified self review
+- [ ] 👓 Verified self-review
 - [ ] ✨ Verified integration testing (when applicable)